Assassination of Antonio Cánovas del Castillo: Assassination

 Michele Angiolillo was a printer by profession and on file by the Italian police as an anarchist.
 In 1895, he fled abroad to avoid a month and a half jail sentence for publishing subversive articles.
 He was likely in Barcelona during the time of the June 1896 Corpus Christi procession bombing.
 He left for France but was expelled in October, moving to Belgium and then to England.
 In London, he heard the stories of those tortured in the Montjuïc trial and there he bought the pistol with which he would assassinate Cánovas del Castillo.
-Arriving in Paris, Angiolillo met the delegate of the Cuban insurgents seeking independence from Spain, Ramón Emeterio Betances, whom he asked for money to travel to Spain and assassinate Spanish Queen Regent Maria Christina of Austria and President Antonio Cánovas del Castillo.
+Arriving in Paris, Angiolillo met the delegate of the Cuban insurgents seeking independence from Spain, Ramón Emeterio Betances, whom he asked for money to travel to Spain and assassinate Spanish Queen regent Maria Christina and Prime Minister Antonio Cánovas del Castillo.
 Betances gave him some money but told him that he condemned the murders.
 While in Paris, Angiolillo also met with Henri Rochefort, editor of the anarchist newspaper L'Intransigeant, which had been one of the most prominent publications in the international campaign to denounce Montjuïc's torture.

 He traveled to Madrid, where he came into contact with the republican and anticlerical journalist José Nakens.
 Angiolillo introduced himself as a journalist under the false name of Emilio Rinaldini and asked Nakens for help.
 Nakens gave him some money.
-As he was departing, Angiolillo told him about his plan to attack the regent, the president, and the young king Alfonso XIII, then an 11-year-old boy.
+As he was departing, Angiolillo told him about his plan to attack the regent, the prime minister, and the young king Alfonso XIII, then an 11-year-old boy.
 Nakens did not believe him, although he later admitted that even if he had believed him, Nakens would not have interfered, as it was a "political crime".

-At noon on August 8, 1897, Angiolillo approached the Spanish President Cánovas del Castillo, who was reading a newspaper on a bench in the Guipúzcoa resort of Santa Águeda, where the president had been vacationing, and fired three revolver shots at him.
+At noon on 8 August 1897, Angiolillo approached the Spanish prime minister Cánovas del Castillo, who was reading a newspaper on a bench in the Guipúzcoa resort of Santa Águeda, where the prime minister had been vacationing, and fired three revolver shots at him.
 The murderer was arrested and tried immediately.
-During the trial, he justified his crime as retaliation for the torture of the Corpus Christi procession bombing subjects in the Montjuïc trial, for which he held the president responsible.
+During the trial, he justified his crime as retaliation for the torture of the Corpus Christi procession bombing subjects in the Montjuïc trial, for which he held the prime minister responsible.
 Angiolillo also declared his solidarity with those living in misery, his rejection of social injustice, and his love for anarchism.
 He also said that he had acted alone, although there are doubts that this was true because he had discussed his plans with several people, although he also denied it during the trial.
-He was sentenced to death and the sentence was carried out by garrote vil on August 19, 1897, only eleven days after committing the murder.
+He was sentenced to death and the sentence was carried out by garrote vil on 20 August 1897, only eleven days after committing the murder.